Mayank-singh-negi/Lilypad-Code-Runner/README.md

 ## 🎯 What is This?

-Leafy Code Runner is a visual, interactive compiler designed to make programming fun and beginner-friendly.
+Lilypad Code Runner is a visual, interactive compiler designed to make programming fun and beginner-friendly.
 Instead of boring error messages, your commands make a **frog jump, move, spin, glow, and sparkle**!

 ✅ Real-time code parsing